ETS Recognition of Excellence Award

 If your score is eligible for the ROE, you will automatically receive a certificate from ETS, and the award will be noted on all your score reports.

-There are eight Praxis II tests for which you can earn an ROE.
+There are nine Praxis II tests for which you can earn an ROE.
 Tests and their associated target scaled scores are as follows:

 |Test Name (Test Code)||ROE Qualifying Score|

 |Elementary Education: Content Knowledge (0014 and 5014)||181|

 |English Language, Literature and Composition: Content Knowledge (0041 and 5041)||192|